sachinprasanna7/NRR-Scenario-Calculator/README.md

 # Terms Related to Net Run Rate

-## FOR

-The "FOR" term in Net Run Rate refers to the performance metrics of the team in focus.
+- **FOR:** The "FOR" term in Net Run Rate refers to the performance metrics of the team in focus.

-### For Runs

-"For Runs" indicates the total number of runs scored by the team in the league.
+  - **For Runs:** "For Runs" indicates the total number of runs scored by the team in the league.

-### For Overs

-"For Overs" indicates the total number of overs bowled by the team in the league.
+  - **For Overs:** "For Overs" indicates the total number of overs bowled by the team in the league.

-## AGAINST

-The "AGAINST" term in Net Run Rate refers to the performance metrics of the opposing team.
+- **AGAINST:** The "AGAINST" term in Net Run Rate refers to the performance metrics of the opposing team.

-### Against Runs

-"Against Runs" indicates the total number of runs scored against the team in the league.
+  - **Against Runs:** "Against Runs" indicates the total number of runs scored against the team in the league.

-### Against Overs

-"Against Overs" indicates the total number of overs bowled against the team in the league.
+  - **Against Overs:** "Against Overs" indicates the total number of overs bowled against the team in the league.

 ## Example